• Skip to main content

 Instructions

-• Place the pasta in a pot of boiling water and cook according to the packet instructions.
+• Place the pasta into a pot of boiling, salted water and cook according to the packet instructions, until al dente.

-• While the pasta is cooking, place a large frying pan over low-medium heat and stir the onion, capsicum and garlic together with the olive oil.
-Stir fry the vegetables together for 2-3 minutes, until they become soft.
+• While the pasta is cooking, heat a large frying pan over low heat.
+Cook the onion, garlic and olive oil for 1-2 minutes, stirring, until soft and fragrant.

-• Add the tomato paste, canned tomatoes and stock and bring to a low simmer.
-Simmer for 5 minutes.
+• Add the tomato paste, canned tomatoes and stock and stir to combine.
+Bring to a low simmer and simmer for 5 minutes.

-• When the pasta has finished cooking, drain it and stir it through the pasta sauce.
-Allow everything to sit in the pan for 1-2 minutes while the sauce continues to thicken.
+• When the pasta is al dente, drain it and add it to the pasta sauce.
+Stir to combine and allow everything to sit in the pan for 1-2 minutes while the sauce continues to thicken.

-• Top with some more fresh parmesan cheese and serve.
-Enjoy!
+• Top with some more freshly grated pecorino cheese and serve while hot.

 Notes